Season 1, Episode 1: Pilot17 September 1966

 25 February 1968

-Bert Gordon has created a criminal organization that will get ride of anyone, anywhere -- no bodies are ever found.
+Bert Gordon has created a criminal organization that will get rid of anyone, anywhere -- no bodies are ever found.
 Gordon is untouchable through conventional means of investigation and prosecution.
 Phelps devises a plan that takes advantage of Gordon's superstitions.
-Phelps and Cinammon pose as a bickering couple, where the wife is eager to employ Gordon's services.
+Phelps and Cinnamon pose as a bickering couple, where the wife is eager to employ Gordon's services.
 The IMF will also make it appear that the dead are trying to reach people in the world of the living.
 The goal is to manipulate Gordon into a fix where even he cannot escape from the law.

 3 March 1968